S7: When Experience Lead – Shaping Better Care Through Patient Stories and Leadership

 Stream: People

-Part Two: Your Lived Experience Story Can Change a Whole System
+Part One: Your Lived Experience Story Can Change a Whole System

 When people share their personal experiences from interacting with the health system, they contribute their knowledge, expertise, and insights into their care.
 This information enriches a diverse data pool used to inform healthcare design, delivery, and improvements.
 Storytelling based on lived experience, supported by NSW Health’s Clinical Excellence Commission (CEC) storytelling resources, plays a crucial role in helping people effectively contribute this data.